Home / Specifications / cdsc-wg1-01 - Server Metadata

 Metadata objects are formatted as JSON objects and contain named values, some of which are required and some of which are optional.
 The following values are included in the default list available in metadata objects.

-• created - ISO8601 datetime - (REQUIRED) When the metadata url was first made available
+• created - datetime - (REQUIRED) When the metadata url was first made available.

-• updated - ISO8601 datetime - (REQUIRED) When this metadata object was last modified
+• updated - datetime - (REQUIRED) When this metadata object was last modified.

-• capabilities - Array[ServerCapability] - (REQUIRED) What capabilities and functionality this Server supports, which may be an empty array if the Server is not offering any additional capabilities beyond just this metadata object
+• capabilities - Array[ServerCapability] - (REQUIRED) What capabilities and functionality this Server supports, which may be an empty array if the Server is not offering any additional capabilities beyond just this metadata object.
+If the list of capabilities includes coverage, this array MUST also include a union of the capabilities listed in the Coverage Endpoint list of Coverage Entry objects’ capabilities values.

-• coverage - URL - (OPTIONAL) Where to find the Coverage Endpoint
+• coverage - URL - (OPTIONAL) Where to find the Coverage Endpoint.
+This field is REQUIRED if coverage is listed in the capabilities array.

 3.3.
 Metadata Endpoint Organization